cssconf/blog-content/2017/2017-03-16_nadieh-bremer-shirley-wu-patrick-hamann-at-cssconf-eu-2017/2017-03-16_nadieh-bremer-shirley-wu-patrick-hamann-at-cssconf-eu-2017.md

 ![Nadieh Bremer and Shirley Wu](shirley-and-nadieh-blog.png)

 What do a former astronomer and a software engineer have in common?
 A love for data visualization!
 Not a joke, but a real thing: Nadieh, a data-viz designer with a background in astronomy, and Shirley, a developer who loves painting and Pixar animation, will team up on our stage.
-They will show us how to leverage web technologies like SVG and CSS to achieve stunning visualizations, and how their collaborative project Data sketches helped them to explore the possibilities.
+Together they will show us how to leverage web technologies like SVG and CSS to achieve stunning visualizations, and how their collaborative project [Data sketches](http://www.datasketch.es/) helped them to explore the possibilities.

 Learn more about [Nadieh](http://2017.cssconf.eu/speakers/nadieh-bremer.html) and [Shirley](http://2017.cssconf.eu/speakers/shirley-wu.html) follow [@NadiehBremer](https://twitter.com/NadiehBremer) and [@sxywu](https://twitter.com/sxywu) on Twitter.